coreos/coreos-assembler/docs/gangplank/usage.md

 ### Templating Logic

 With the availability of GoLang templating, the possibility exists to do loops and to dynamically create commands.
-The following example, publishes an AMI to all AWS regions.
+The following example publishes an AMI to all AWS regions.

-NOTE: It may be tempting to turn Ganglank into a complicated templating engine.
+NOTE: It may be tempting to turn Gangplank into a complicated templating engine.
 Users would well be advised to consider whether the added complexity helps.
 In most cases, using simple, clear, and easy-to-understand templating logic is the better choice.

 ```
 archives: